 Many children in England attend their nearest primary school, but these schools can have intakes that are quite different from their local neighbourhoods.
-In this research brief we describe where and why primary school intakes differ substantially in their social composition from the local neighbourhoods from which they recruit.
+In this research brief by Rebecca Allen, we describe where and why primary school intakes differ substantially in their social composition from the local neighbourhoods from which they recruit.
 This divergence may be because local families are choosing to attend a different school or because the school is using oversubscription criteria that do not strictly prioritise those who live closest to the school.

 We look at the relationship between the social divergence between a school’s pupil intake and local neighbourhood to the characteristics of both the school and the area in which they are located.
 We also explore the admissions policies of the schools with the highest levels of social divergence in some detail and make some policy suggestions to improve access to primary schools, particularly for low income families.

 - Schools should consider the impact of their oversubscription criteria on pupil-premium children, and prioritise them in admissions.